Local Focus: East Coast teens scouted for Japan - NZ Herald

 "He had some raw talent that could be unleashed in the high school system there in Japan."

-Liam's mum Jade Henderson said Liam started playing ripper rugby aged five, when she was questioned about his age.
+Liam's mum Jade Henderson said Liam started playing ripper rugby at age 5, when she was questioned about his age.

 "He was quite big for his age, so we had to show his birth certificate," she said.